-Health Certificates for processed products required by the Ministry of Health need to be signed by the FDA.
-For processed products containing more than 3 percent of meat/poultry and eggs the certificate must be signed by FSIS.
+Export certificates for processed products required by the Ministry of Health need to be signed by the official foreign government authority.
+For processed products containing more than 3 percent meat/poultry and eggs the certificate must be signed by FSIS.